 - pursue appeals on insurance coverage denials

 - talk with the insurance provider's customer service representative to figure out which services and treatments are covered

 - help their loved one apply for benefits from state and federal government agencies

 - negotiate with providers for sliding-scale rates.

 Of course, some people don't have health insurance at all.
+This makes paying for care difficult but not impossible.
 Assistance for mental health care is available.
 Your loved one may be able to receive affordable services through a community mental health center.
 If they meet income guidelines, they may qualify for Medicaid coverage.
 Finally, former military personnel and their families may be eligible for care through Veterans Affairs.